KrisLeeee/dsp_2022_12/README.md

 - **HSV + Filter Recentralization**:
   - Achieved the best performance in full-body tracking.
   - Slightly reduced accuracy in head tracking.

----

-This version now includes detailed explanations for why HSV and filter recentralization improved performance, making your project description even more informative and professional.